This year the Digit Conference looks a little different.

 Why this might be the best year to attend

-For anyone who has not attended either Digit or PyCon before, the combined format offers something neither event could provide on its own: the depth of a specialist community alongside the scope of a full software engineering conference, all in one place, in one day.
+For anyone who has not attended either Digit before, the combined format offers something another event could provide on its own: the depth of a specialist community alongside the scope of a full software engineering conference, all in one place, in one day.

 If you want to understand where software development is heading.
 Not in the abstract, but through the experience of practitioners who are figuring it out in real time, this is a reasonable place to start.